BBVA/apicheck/docs/source/home/installation_and_quickstart.rst

 1 - Launching the proxy
 +++++++++++++++++++++++

-``APICheck``'s **proxy** command is a local proxy that track all request for a specific domain. ``APICheck`` stores this requests into a database.
-With this data, ``APICheck`` can perform tons of operations with the API, one of them: derive the API definition and test it.
+``APICheck``'s **proxy** command is a local proxy that tracks all requests to a specific domain. ``APICheck`` stores these requests into a database.
+With this data, ``APICheck`` can perform tons of operations with the API, for instance, deriving the API definition and testing it.

 To start the proxy we execute: